wsaada19/block-splat/README.md

 ## Continuous Deployment

-This repo has a github action which automatically deploys a docker image to my azure container registry making it easy to deploy game instaces to a server when needed for testing and gamplay.
+This repo has a github action which automatically deploys a docker image to my azure container registry making it easy to deploy game instaces to a server when needed for testing and gameplay.

 ## Credits